yihui/en/vitae/index.md

 ### In English

-1. Yihui Xie, 201?, _animation: An R Package for Creating Animations and Demonstrating Statistical Methods_, Journal of Statistical Software (under review)
+1. Yihui Xie, 2012, _animation: An R Package for Creating Animations and Demonstrating Statistical Methods_, Journal of Statistical Software (accepted)
 1. Yihui Xie and Xiaoyue Cheng, 2008. _animation: A Package for Statistical Animations_, R News, 8(**2**).
 URL: <http://www.r-project.org/doc/Rnews/Rnews_2008-1.pdf>
 1. Yihui Xie, 2007. _Visualization of Data and Statistical Models Using R_, Proceedings of the 3rd Conference on Australia-China Free Trade Agreement (ACFTA): Econometric Modeling and Policy in Trade, Investment and Economic Integration ([paper](https://github.com/downloads/yihui/yihui.github.com/R-visualization-paper-2007-Yihui-Xie.pdf))